Introduction

 Starting the Worker

-You can start processing jobs using the Artisan command:
+We start processing jobs with the Artisan command:

 php artisan queue:work

-This command starts a worker that listens to the queue and processes jobs.
+This starts a long-running worker process that listens to the queue and processes jobs as they arrive.

 Worker Options